 In Last Son by Geoff Johns, Richard Donner, and Adam Kubert, he had to try and stop some of his own people from laying waste to the Earth and subjugating it.
 In Brainiac by Johns and Gary Frank, the planet was in danger, as was the free will of every living thing on Earth.
 And these were all stories from just the last 7 years!
 Lois figured into the full stakes of those stories very little as well, if at all.

 Are the stakes similar to ones that you’ve exposed yourself to, in films like The Dark Knight?
 No. They’re bigger, broader, and worthy of the chief character championing them.
-That makes them different, not nonexistent.
+That makes them different, not absent.

 1) “He Has No Enemies Who Are Worthy Of Him”